 Doing the claims paperwork in order to get reimbursed for expenses used to be the biggest deterrent to choosing a therapist who is out-of-network.
 Many of us with the necessary benefits will still see someone in our insurance's network because we don't want to go through the seemingly arduous process of getting our money back.

 Since the number of clinicians who want to contract with insurance companies is shrinking, the field of patient-centered billing services has been growing steadily.
 See below.
-Patients who work with me have been using Lisa Marshall's services since I resigned from insurance companies six (plus) years ago.
-Better is a new company that was created as an app, which helps with convenience, but their fees are a little higher.
+Since I resigned from insurance panels many years ago, most patients have been using Lisa Marshall's billing services.
+Once you sign up with her, you don't have to do anything but open up the envelope with your reimbursement check.
+Better is a new company that was designed as an app for use on a mobile device.

 Lisa Marshall, a medical billing expert for providers for over 20 years, has developed a new service devoted to claims reimbursement for patients.
 Unlike many billing services, Lisa will contact your provider directly to get information needed for claims.
 If you are unsure whether or not your plan qualifies for reimbursements or you want more information about her services, you can download a pdf form HERE.